waml-lang/waml/README.md

 waml: 0.1.0

 info:
-  name: An example WAML document.
+  title: An example WAML document.
   description: High-level summary of the user flow.

 variables: